Dulcie Mary Pillers: Personal life

-In the 1920s, Pillers joined the Bristol Venture Club, one of the first women's classification clubs, as an "anatomical artist".
+In the 1920s, Pillers was a member of the Bristol Venture Club, one of the first women's classification clubs, and was registered in the club's records as an "anatomical artist".
 She was an active participant in the club's membership committee and charitable activities.
 However, in 1930, the club merged with the Soroptimist volunteer movement, and she allowed her membership to lapse.
 In the 1930s, she lived at 24 Goldney Road in Clifton, and along with Hey Groves, was a member of the Bristol and Clifton golf club.
 She won a number of club medals at monthly competitions, off an improving handicap of 25.